Discover Giant Cell Myocarditis Causes, Symptoms, Diagnosis and Treatment (GCM)

-The goal of immunosupression therapy is to delay heart transplantion.
-The need for a transplant my be delayed by months or even years.
-Since each case is unique there is not a typical time.
+The goal of immunosuppression therapy is to delay heart transplantation.
+The need for a transplant may is delayed by months or even years.
+Since each case is unique there is no typical time.

 Post-transplantation survival is approximately 71% at five years despite a 25% rate of giant cell infiltration in the donor heart.
-To confirm these findings, a randomized trial of immunosuppression including muromonab-CD3, cyclosporine, and steroids is underway.
+To confirm these findings, a randomized trial of immunosuppression drugs and steroids is underway.

 The exact reason is not known.
 But the disease may be less aggressive because the patients are on immunosuppressive drugs to prevent rejection of the donor heart.

 The treatment depends to some degree on the presentation, but may consist of steroids for 2-3 months.

 The diagnosis is made by heart biopsy, which is routinely performed in the post-transplant patient to look for rejection of the donor heart.